MicrosoftDocs/Advertising-docs/BingAds/hotel-service/get-started.md

 For the sandbox environment, the following are the endpoints you must use to get Microsoft accounts and your application's client ID.
 Wherever you see endpoints mentioned in [Authentication with OAuth](/bingads/guides/authentication-oauth), substitute them with the following sandbox endpoints.

- - partner.api.sandbox.bingads.microsoft.com&mdash;Endpoint for Microsoft Advertising sandbox
+ - partner.api.sandbox.bingads.microsoft.com&mdash;Endpoint for the Hotel API's sandbox
  - account.microsoft-int.com&mdash;Endpoint for getting a sandbox Microsoft account
  - outlook-int.com&mdash;Endpoint for sandbox email used when getting a sandbox Microsoft account
  - apps.dev.microsoft-int.com/#/appList&mdash;Endpoint for getting a sandbox client ID